jeastham1993/aws-lambda-dotnet-handler-cookbook/README.md

 Starting a Serverless service can be overwhelming.
 You are introducing a completely new programming model, and a vastly different way of thinking about applications as opposed to the familiar server based development experience.

-There are many examples of 'hello world' Lambda functions, but few that dive into a production-ready serverless application comprised of multiple services and teams.s
+There are many examples of 'hello world' Lambda functions, but few that dive into a production-ready serverless application comprised of multiple services and teams.

 ## **The Solution**

 This project aims to reduce cognitive load and answer these questions for you by providing a skeleton .NET Serverless service template that implements best practices for AWS Lambda, Serverless CI/CD, and the AWS CDK in one template project.

+This project also demonstrates how you can minimize the amount of code you run in production, leveraging native AWS service integrations to further reduce the operational overhead of your systems.

 ### Application Architecture

 ![](./assets/Architecture.png)

 - A stock price service that allows users to update the stock price for a given stock, and retrieve the current stock price as well as the history
   - The Stock Price service splits queries and commands into seperate functions.
 All GET endpoints are serviced by a single Lambda function that uses native AOT compilation for performance.
 Commands run as single purpose Lambda functions
-- A customer service that allows users to subscribe to notifications when a given stock price changes
+- A notification service that allows users to subscribe to notifications when a given stock price changes
+  - The notification service demonstrates how to build applications using the AWS CDK without using Lambda functions.
+It leverages services like Step Functions and Event Bridge Pipes to meet application use cases

 <br></br>